mehulagg/gitlab_test/doc/user/clusters/applications.md

 As well as read the Vault documentation [here](https://www.vaultproject.io/docs/internals/) to get a good understanding of the internals of Vault and how to configure it correctly.

-At a minimum you will likely be looking to setup
+At a minimum you will likely set up:

 - A [seal](https://www.vaultproject.io/docs/configuration/seal/) for extra encryption
 of the master key